-AAB from 18 units including a minimum of two A levels and excluding General Studies.
+AAA-AAB (standard offer would be AAB) from 18 units including a minimum of two A levels and excluding General Studies.
 AVCE (Double Award) in Business accepted if offered with an A level.
 GCSE Mathematics grade A, and GCSE English grade B required if not taken at A or AS level.